 Lo – Kobo 5/5 Stars - An Adventurous and Believable Traveler

 I enjoyed reading Reece Willis' book.
 It is a travel adventure with a physiological twist that is above the average story line.
 He writes in first person, so his reflections and memories of a difficult childhood felt so real that I felt he was actually writing his own memoir while traveling around India.
-My travels to Sri Lanka helped me to better grasp the culture, religion, and environment that he wrote about, otherwise I may have been somewhat lost.
 An excellent read if you want to get away from the everyday North American story plots.

 Rob Clarke – Facebook

 I read this book 3 or 4 weeks ago, I really enjoyed it.
 I'm 63 and never went travelling when I was younger.
 After finishing this, I really wish I had.
 It's a great read, thank you.

 What an absolutely amazing book!
 My son has recently travelled in India and it was lovely to picture some of the places Sam travelled to and I had seen photos of.
 Read in three days could not put it down and loved so many of the characters.